LSgeo/opendatacube-cloudformation-testing/docs/Detailed_Install.md

 * First, download Docker [for Windows](https://docs.docker.com/docker-for-windows/install/) or [for Mac](https://docs.docker.com/docker-for-mac/install/).
 In Windows, we can use PowerShell to interact with the Docker command line.
 Please note, PowerShell ISE will not work.
 In Mac, we can use the terminal.
 * Run Docker for the first time and follow [Docker's Orientation](https://docs.docker.com/get-started/) to familiarise yourself with Docker.
 If you are on Windows, you need to select to use Linux containers, not Windows containers.
 At the end, you should be able to run `docker info` to view your installation details.
 These details can help troubleshoot a Docker installation if necessary.
 * Next, download the [Data Cube setup files and code](https://github.com/crc-si/cube-in-a-box/archive/master.zip) from this repository and unzip it into a local folder of your choice.
 Navigate to this folder in PowerShell using the cd command, e.g. 'cd C:/cubeinabox/'.
-Don't forget, you can use tab to complete, and dir to display the contents of the current folder.
+Don't forget, you can use tab to complete, and dir or ls to display the contents of the current folder.
 * Now, we are going to create and run the Docker Container for our CIAB install.
 * In your folder containing the downloaded CIAB files, enter the command `docker-compose up`.
 If your shell is not currently in the directory containing docker-compose.yml, the command will fail.
 * If you receive an error _Drive has not been shared_, you will need to share your drive.
 Docker will prompt for this when it is required, but if you miss it, the setting is available under Docker's Settings > Shared Drives